 Whatís the reason for this site?
 In half a lifetime of buying jazz albums, Iíve based a lot of purchases on things Iíd read about certain titles.
-Both the AMG and Penguin guides were handy bibles, yet there are times when the reviews fall short and leave you wanting more info about the music over anything else.
+Both the AMG and Penguin guides were handy bibles, yet there are times when the reviews fall short and leave you wanting more information.
 So my intent is to give the reader a detailed idea of what an album sounds like, along with dispensing my personal opinions.
 As for technical musical references, Iím aware that some of my comments will only make sense to musicians.
-But I encourage music lovers to learn as much about the actual craft as they can, as it can only aid appreciation.
+But I encourage music lovers to learn as much about the craft as they can, as it can only aid appreciation.

 Why isnít Artist X or Album Y included?
 A) I donít have any of that artistís stuff.
 B) Iíve got that album but no inclination to write about it.
 C) Iím working on it.
 In a nutshell, this website is just me reviewing most of my personal collection, with no pretense of being a comprehensive jazz resource.
 So there are scores of major artists absent, and also absent albums from the artists I do review.
 Iím aware that Jackie McLean had a career before and after Blue Note, for example, but I donít have all those titles to write about.
 So I offer what I can, or at least what I feel is interesting.